-Asian clams are hermaphrodites and can self-fertilize, meaning the introduction of a single individual can lead to the establishment of a population.
+Asian clams are hermaphrodites and can self-fertilize, meaning the introduction of a single individual can lead to the establishment of an entire population.
 They only reproduce when water temperatures are above 16 °C, which limits their spread.
-The range of suitable habitats for this species may expand due to climate change.
+However, the range of suitable habitats for this species may expand due to climate change.

 How to Identify